EnumTableBuilder

 Source

-pub const fn build(self) -> [(usize, V); N]
+pub const unsafe fn build_unchecked(self) -> [(usize, V); N]

-Builds the table from the pushed elements.
+Builds the table from the pushed elements without checking if all variants are filled.

 §Returns